Digital art of students in face masks standing and sitting around giant books

 A lesson in being prepared for anything

-Many standardized testing opportunities were also cancelled last year, leaving applicants unable to take the SAT or ACT.
+Many standardized testing opportunities were also canceled last year, leaving applicants unable to take the SAT or ACT.
 Taking a standard test inherently comes with its own pressures, but taking it with a mask and the foreboding sense that a virus is lurking adds a completely different dimension to the experience.
-Even when College Board opened a single date for SAT testing in September 2020, testers had to be aware that they wouldn’t be able to retake the test to improve their scores, increasing the pressure to do well.
+Even when the College Board opened a single date for SAT testing in September 2020, testers had to be aware that they wouldn’t be able to retake the test to improve their scores, increasing the pressure to do well.
 Testers in previous years could take the test two, three, or even more times until they got the score they wanted.
 But in 2020, testers didn’t get that opportunity.

 I had taken the SAT prior to the pandemic and decided that taking it again wasn’t worth the risk to my health.
 One of my friends, who had his heart set on Boston University, spent his summer break devoted almost solely to anxiously preparing for the SAT because he knew whatever score he got would be the one he had to submit.
-Had he tested earlier, he would have been able to do other things, including complete other parts of his college applications or simply relaxing.
+Had he tested earlier, he would have been able to do other things, including completing other parts of his college applications or simply relaxing.
 It’s worth noting that many colleges have gone test-optional in light of the pandemic, so if you can’t get an SAT score, that won’t prevent you from applying.
 Even so, many college experts recommend taking the test if you have the opportunity.
 Be sure to research all your options and keep informed on the latest news and policies, which always seem to be changing.

 Related: Video: How to Prepare for Your Senior Year of High School